Another Word For CHANGE_FOR_THE_BETTER

 resipiscence

-Noun : (chiefly literary) Repentance; recognition of a past mistake, especially with a desire to improve in the future.
+Noun : (uncountable) Recognition of one or more past mistakes, especially with a desire to improve in the future; repentance; (countable) an instance of this.

 adapt